Yuxuan-Zhang-Dexter/Yuxuan-Zhang-Dexter.github.io/_posts/2023-11-18-notes_plan.md

     - check all cuda and cudnn version
     - install by hands about all necessary dependencies - stuck in GPU environment and try to create docker container in the labtop supporting nvidia gpu.
     - already set up the requirements - need to run weights of pretrained models in the alpa
-    - try to get opt 175b weights file ad convert it to the alpa format
     - update docker image
+    - try to use a private docker registry
-    - work with kubernetes to deploy the alpa installation and pretrained models
+    - work with kubernetes to deploy the alpa installation
+    - upload the weights of pretrained models to the deployed docker container
 ### Kubernetes Deployment with GitLab Registry

 #### Step 1: Build the Docker Image